The following are hallmarks that were featured on the home page as they were posted.

 Czech and Slovak Republic Hallmark

-office.
-The second hallmark on the left is the maker's mark Within this reserve is the date mark as well.
+The second hallmark on the left is the maker's mark Within this pointed reserve is a date mark as well.
 Do you know what is wrong with this mark and why?
 Email us, and let us what you think!
 (For more information, consult page 258 of World Hallmarks - Vol. I - Europe)

-This OWL mark is on the push catch tongue of a bracelet.
+This French owl hallmark is located on the tongue of a bracelet's push catch.

-begriming in 1893 and represents a gold item imported from
+It was used begining from 1893 and continues to be used.
+This oval hallmark represents a gold item that is imported from

 Portugal Silver Hallmark